 soccer teams and the referee program), Carter Simmons (responsible for

-marketing the early days including Claxton under-the-lights), Mike Devaney and
+marketing the early days including Claxton under-the-lights), Adam Caputo (administration and coaching), Mike Devaney and

 Louie Tarabelli – ubiquitous presence at every girls soccer event along with